timcera/tstoolbox/README.rst

 TSTOOLBOX
 =========
-The tstoolbox is a Python script to manipulate time-series.
-Based on scikits.timeseries.
+The tstoolbox is a Python script to manipulate time-series on the command line.
+Based on pandas (http://pandas.pydata.org/)

 Requirements
 ============

 Python requirements for all platforms
 -------------------------------------
-* scikits.timeseries - on Windows this is part of the Python(x,y) distribution
+* pandas - on Windows this is part of the Python(x,y) distribution (http://code.google.com/p/pythonxy/)
-  (http://code.google.com/p/pythonxy/)

 * baker - command line parser